OpenDataDSL/website/blog/2024-05-21-building-a-data-management-system/index.md

 ### What are the benefits?

 * Quick initial set-up, simply sign-up for a free account and start building!
-* Low cost, [only pay for what you use](/plans) and a free trial enabling you to try-out our services with zero cost
+* Low cost and a free Proof of Concept enabling you to try-out our services with zero cost
 * Flexible, smart and relevant - utilising robust cloud technology
 * Customisable - utilise your [own database](https://doc.opendatadsl.com/docs/it/database) or use ours, it is your choice
 * Highly scalable utilising serverless technology